AndrewMathers/Steam-Chat/Contributing.md

 When contributing by opening a pull request, please make sure you follow the style that already exists in the files.
+PLEASE PLEASE PLEASE also check your pull request on [codacy](https://www.codacy.com/app/node-steam-chat-bot/steam-chat-bot/pullRequests?bid=2286175) so I don't need to spend 2 hours and 5 commits fixing all of your problems.
 Some common examples:

 - Braces on the same line